-Located two hours from six national monuments and Grand Canyon National Park, Flagstaff is a thriving university town with a charming historic downtown.
-Here are six things to do.
+Located two hours from six national monuments and Grand Canyon National Park, Flagstaff is a vibrant mountain town with a charming historic downtown.
+Here are seven things to do.

 Why go: Opened in 2014, this fabulous spot still has an old outdoor neon sign from the days it served as a hostel for sheepherders, beginning in 1926.
 Today, this hip counter-service restaurant is a gourmet food hot spot.

-Why go: Opened more than 25 years ago as a mobile catering company by award-winning chef John Conley, it has become a bustling restaurant full of Italian authenticity located on Route 66.
+For Italian, head to Fat Olives.
+Opened more than 25 years ago as a mobile catering company by award-winning chef John Conley, it has become a bustling restaurant full of Italian authenticity located on Route 66.
 Conley and his recipes have been featured in magazines, newspapers and on television, including "Diners, Drive-ins, and Dives" on Food Network.
-In fact, Fat Olives is one of 96 restaurants to be Vera Pizza Napoletena (VPN) certified.
-This is a traditional-style pizza prepared with thin crust in a wood-fired oven using the finest imported Italian ingredients.
-The restaurant's wood-fired dome oven was constructed in Italy and weighs nearly 4,000 pounds.
-With an oven temperature of 900 F, it cooks the traditional Neapolitan pizza in 90 seconds.

 Why go: One of the only original Route 66 roadhouses still standing, this log cabin attracts national acts like Willie Nelson, features two bars and is home to one of the largest wooden dance floors in the state.

 Tip: Check out the various animal mounts hanging on the walls.
 Before it became a bar, The Museum Club was a taxidermy.
 It’s located at 3404 East Route 66.

 7. Lowell Observatory